 Getting the Help You Need

 Getting help for addiction is critical to avoid the consequences of drug abuse.
 At Northern Illinois Recovery, we want to help you get on the road to recovery.
-We believe that with a little help from us, you’ll be on your way to a healthier, happier life.
+We believe that with a little help from our Drug and Alcohol Rehab, you'll be on your way to a healthier, happier life.
 We offer treatment options such as

 For more information on how we can help, contact us at 855.786.1978 today.